JustinTong0323/handson_tutorial/handson_sglang_tutorial.md

     ```

 ## Step 3: Launch the SGLang Server with the gpt-oss-20b Model
+(TO GET A HF_TOKEN, follow here: https://huggingface.co/docs/hub/en/security-tokens)

-1. In the terminal, run the following command to start an SGLang container (replace the HF token with yours):
+1. In the terminal, run the following command to start an SGLang container **(replace the HF token with yours)**:
     ```bash
     docker run -itd --gpus all \
     --shm-size 32g \